technical-council-nitt/ridenitt-backend/README.md

 `/auth/verify-otp` POST user enters otp and jwt is attached as cookie (web app right)

+`/api/autocomplete` Give `?q=Main`, it gives Graphhopper geocoding results like Main Gate NIT Trichy.
+The lat, lon of this result (both pickup and drop) is to be posted when creating a new ride.

 `/api/user`

 -   POST update user details
 -   GET get user details

 `/api/ride`

-- POST create a new ride for the user (inputs, departureTime, peopleCount, femaleCount, stops (lat, lng, name))
+-   POST create a new ride for the user (inputs, departureTime, peopleCount, femaleCount, stops {lat, lon, name})

-- Workflow- Every ride is a part of a group (with only one ride initially)
+`/api/ride/current`

-`/api/ride/current` GET returns current ride and current group details
+-   GET returns current ride and current group details
+-   DELETE changes status of current ride to CANCELLED and cancelling all invites and notifiying all accepted invites

-`/api/suggestions` GET returns Suggestions of groups the current ride can pair with
+`/api/suggestions` GET returns ride suggestions (according to filter queries)

-`/api/invites/send` POST send an invite
+`/api/invites/send` POST send an invite, the sender agrees to share contact

-`/api/invites/accept` POST accept an invite, two groups are merged
+`/api/invites/:id/accept` POST accept an invite, contact details is revealed

+`/api/invites/:id/decline` POST reject an invite

-`/api/invites/decline` POST reject an invite
+`/api/invites/:id/remove` POST reject an invite after accepting it, provided a reason

 After a ride (user) accepts an invite, the group.rides is an array of all rides.